bryancatanzaro/variant/README.md

 to provide a type-checked discriminated union type.

-This library provides a simple `variant` type similar in concept to `boost::variant`, that works in CUDA, for use in GPU code.
+This library provides a simple `variant` type similar in concept to `boost::variant`, that works in CUDA, for use in GPU code as well as CPU code.

-This type is not as fully featured as `boost::variant`.
-It does not support recursive variants, nor does it support variants of references.
+This type is not as fully featured as `boost::variant`: it does not support recursive variants, nor does it support variants of references.
+However, it does support variants of non-POD data types, unlike C++03 unions.

 `variant`s are accessed by means of `static_visitor` classes that overload `operator()` for all types in the variant, and then are